I’d wanted to write, during this A to Z Challenge, about my girls’ stuffed animals.

 The decision to actually write a Monday post at 1:09 a.m

-I like that there’s no timeouts in soccer, though.
+I like that there are no timeouts in soccer, though.